peacey/split-vpn/ipsets/Pihole-Host-Mode.md

 	1. Change the IPs in the above command to the IPs you defined in `10-dns-host.sh`.
 You can remove `ServerIPv6` and set `IPv6` to False if you don't want IPv6 support.
 	2. The PiHole web server will run on port 81 with the above command.
 The default configuration in `10-dns-host.sh` will add a DNAT rule from port 81 to port 80 for the pihole IP so that the web server is accessible on port 80.
 If you want to use a different port than 81, make sure to set `REDIRECT_WEB_PORT` in `10-dns-host.sh` to the same IP as `WEB_PORT` above.
+	3. If you have a previous installation of pihole, make sure the folders passed to `-v` are correct to use the same configuration.
 7. If this is your first time setting up pihole, follow the rest of the instructions at [run-pihole](https://github.com/boostchicken/udm-utilities/tree/master/run-pihole) to set the pihole password.
 8. Check that pihole is working by visiting http://10.0.5.3 in the browser.